Deon Murphy

-Deon Murphy (born April 15, 1986) is a Canadian football wide receiver for the Hamilton Tiger-Cats of the Canadian Football League.
+Deon Murphy (born April 15, 1986) is a Canadian football wide receiver for the Hamilton Tiger-Cats of the Canadian Football League (CFL).

 High school

 Murphy started three seasons at Klein Forest High School, located in Houston, Texas.
 He earned second team All-District 15-5A honors in 2004 and was regarded among the top 50 receivers in the state of Texas.
 His senior year he helped Klein Forest finish to a 12-2 record and 9-1 for a bi-district title.
 Murphy hauled in 43 receptions for 583 yards and eight touchdowns as a senior.
 He totaled 522 yards on 36 catches with six touchdowns and helped Klein Forest to a 12-1 record and 10-0 record for a district title as a junior in 2003.